Are you thinking about switching your Content Management System (CMS) to something more robust, flexible and easier to use?

 Umbraco is known for its thriving community.
 This is what lies behind Umbraco’s self-proclamation that their community-base is “the friendliest CMS community on the planet”.

 We agree.
 Umbraco is about being easy to use, straightforward and enjoyable to work with.
 These values are in everything Umbraco do—even their login screen brightens your day!

 Members of the Umbraco community (or ‘Umbracians’) are an exceedingly friendly and enthusiastic bunch.
 When you attend any Umbraco events or meetups, it’s clear that the development community are true Umbraco evangelists and care passionately for the platform and the work they’ve contributed to the growing shared knowledgebase.
-We’re Umbraco Gold Partners and we contribute around £12,000 per year to the continuing development of Umbraco as a CMS – reflecting our confidence in Umbraco as a platform now and in the future.

 As an end user, having quick access to information is crucial for finding fast solutions.
 If you’re already using Umbraco, or will be soon, there’s an end user manual for content editors here: https://our.umbraco.org/projects/website-utilities/umbraco-7-editors-manual/.
 If video is more your thing, then head to Umbraco.tv here: http://umbraco.tv/videos/umbraco-v7/content-editor/